takeoutfm/takeout/doc/privacy.md

 Takeout server does not directly access any S3 media.

-When using local media files, The Takeout server will index media directories, compute ETags for media files, and serve media files using time-based pre-signed URLs.
+When using local media files, The Takeout server will index media directories, compute ETags for media files, access metadata, and serve media files using time-based pre-signed URLs.

 ## Personal Information